rwarfieldjr/AnswerPro24/replit.md

 - Middleware for request logging and error handling

 **Data Layer:**
+- **PostgreSQL (Neon)** - Primary database for leads and membership data
-- Drizzle ORM configured for PostgreSQL with schema-first approach
+  - Drizzle ORM configured with schema-first approach
   - Type-safe database operations with generated TypeScript types
-- Structured schema for users, leads, and reminders with proper validation
+  - Structured schema for users and leads with proper validation
   - Migration system for database version control (npm run db:push)
+- **SQLite (better-sqlite3)** - Secondary database for reminder queue
+  - File-based storage at data/app.db with WAL mode
+  - Idempotent job queuing with unique constraints
+  - Prepared statements for performance
+  - Automatic retry logic for failed email sends

 **Styling and Design:**
 - Custom design system inspired by Linear and Notion aesthetics